OmarAlterkait/DeepTrack-CMS/README.md

 # Track-ML
 ## A repositry for my research project.
-This is a project on creating a track reconstruction machine learning algorithm for the CMS detector.
+## This project revolves around creating a track reconstruction machine learning algorithm for the CMS detector.